ray2501/HBaseClient-Tcl/README.md

     $myhbase getValue "test" "row1"

 User should get "Not found" response.
-In last step, drop the table:
+In the last step, drop the table:

     $myhbase deleteTable "test"